Hello! My name is Brenda Gallant.

 One Team, One fight!

-The WIARNG began implementing the ASIST workshop in 2012, and since its launch the need and desire for this course has increased drastically.
+The WIARNG began implementing the ASIST workshop in 2012, and since its launch, the need and desire for this course has increased drastically.
 We continue to receive positive feedback on the workshop and the value it holds in reducing suicide within the organization.
-Through completion of the two day ASIST course, Soldiers will have a better understanding of the attitudes and beliefs surrounding suicide and ultimately be trained as a Suicide Interventionist – an individual who can provide “suicide first aid” to another – whether this be a fellow Soldier, friend, family member or even a complete stranger.
+Through completion of the two day ASIST course, Soldiers have a better understanding of the attitudes and beliefs surrounding suicide and ultimately be trained as a Suicide Interventionist – an individual who can provide “suicide first aid” to another – whether this be a fellow Soldier, friend, family member or even a complete stranger.

-Listed below are the upcoming ASIST course, all of which I, along with our other Certified ASIST trainers will be instructing.
-Please note that we often encourage Family members to attend certain ASIST courses.
-Particularly any that are held at Camp American Legion which allows for the Soldier and Family to gain a better understanding and enhance the learning opportunity in regards to ASIST and suicide.
-Furthermore, Soldiers and Family can take advantage of Camp American Legion’s accommodations and various activities following the two-day class!
-The link at the bottom will direct you to the site where registration can occur.
-Please do not hesitate to contact me at any time with questions/concerns.
+Did you know Family members are 100% welcome to attend special ASIST courses?
+Any course that is held at Camp American Legion allows the Soldier and their Family to learn together about the realities and prevention of suicide.
+Soldiers and their Families can take advantage of Camp American Legion’s accommodations and various activities following the two-day class!
+Interested people should contact me.
+Please do not hesitate to reach out to me at any time with questions/concerns.